vanlabajo/ai-chatbot/README.md

 # ai-chatbot
 An AI-powered chat assistant integrated with a .NET backend and a React frontend.
-The chatbot will leverage Azure OpenAI for natural language processing and respond to user queries in real-time.
+The chatbot leverages Azure OpenAI for natural language processing and responds to user queries in real-time.

 ## Getting Started